 Foster development of regional and international strategies improving access to and use of ICT in developing countries, enabling environment, facilitating measurement of ICTs for development with focus on e-government indicators worldwide.

-Addressing developmental requirements with respect to the DNS sector, foster development and implementation of regional strategies, especially in Africa, the Middle East and Latin America.
+Addressing developmental requirements with respect to the DNS sector, foster development and implementation of regional strategies.

 Enhance the cooperation on the related programs on the utilization of ICT tools for enabling gender equality, and addressing inequalities particularly of disable and indigenous groups.